jfmengels/blog/content/blog/safe-dead-code-removal/index.md

 #### Step 3

-Now removed `formatMiddleNames` was using a function from module `OtherModule`.
+Now removed `formatMiddleNames` was using a function from module `NameFormatting`.
 And that was the last usage of that import.

 In JavaScript, importing a module can cause side-effects.
 Meaning that to be safe, we could only remove from the import declaration the assignment to a name.